ib-ruby/ib-ruby/README.md

 First, start up Interactive Broker's Trader Work Station or Gateway.
-Make sure it is configured to allow API connections on localhost, and note the port for some strange reason IB gave TWS and the Gateway different ports, this library assumes the gateway one of 4001, this can also be set on the API - Setting page of TWS.
+Make sure it is configured to allow API connections on localhost, and note the port.
+For some strange reason IB gave TWS and the Gateway different ports, this library assumes the gateway one of 4001, this can also be set on the API - Setting page of TWS.